dfinity/portal/docs/references/ic-interface-spec.md

 -   `url` - the requested URL

 -   `max_response_bytes` - optional, specifies the maximal size of the response in bytes.
+Any value less than or equal to `2MiB` is accepted.
 The call will be charged based on this parameter.
 If not provided, the maximum of `2MiB` will be used.

 -   `method` - currently, only GET, HEAD, and POST are supported